Frequently Asked Questions

 You can read more about my journey with film photography here: Why I Shoot Film : A Medium Like No Other.
 Here is an article I love: These Photographers are Still Shooting Film.
 Here’s Why.

 Yes, I have multiple camera bodies (both digital and film).
 I also have insurance.
 And most of the time I have an assistant who makes sure I don’t eat the cake. 🙂

 What are your rates?

 I photograph a curated selection of up to 25 weddings a year.
 Wedding coverage starts at $3695.
 Please get in touch no matter the size of your wedding.
 I’ll help you make it work.
 When you’re ready to talk, let me know.

 We love what we see, how do we book you?

-Get in touch with me using this contact form or click the button below so I can check if I am available on your date.
+Get in touch with me using this contact form or click the button below and I’ll check if I’m available on your date.
 A signed contract and 30% retainer is required to book your wedding date.
 I’d be truly honoured to capture your wedding day!
 Let’s get together over a coffee.
 I’m also happy to chat via Skype if you are far far away from Melbourne, Australia.
-I look forward to meeting you!BOOK MY FREE CONSULTATION
+I look forward to meeting you!GET IN TOUCH